Visit the Aeolian Islands in Sicily

 Stromboli has had some major eruptions in the past 10 years and visiting parts of the island are dictated by eruptions and weather.
 You can trek the crater only with professional guides and full protective gear is necessary, but you can find everything you need on the island.

 Seeing Stromboli’s volcano via boat

 The other way to see the activity of Stromboli’s volcano is by boat.
 When you sail around to the other side of the island, you begin to feel the heat.
 All of a sudden, everyone was looking around to see whether everyone else was feeling the heat.
 It was like you opened the oven door, and we were quite a distance away.
-There were other boats in the water that were closer to the Sciara del Fuoco, as it is called, than we were, and we questioned how they could handle the intense heat.
+Other boats in the water were closer to the Sciara del Fuoco, as it is called, than we were, and we questioned how they could handle the intense heat.